cendy172/TestBook/README.md

 I am writing this book as an effort to learn testing & various facets of it.This would include various spikes of different tools & understanding of the different test practices.

-This is an ongoing effort.If any one feels that , they can improve the existing content & contribute more,they are more thamn welcome.
+This is an ongoing effort.If you feel that , the existing content cane be improved or any suggestions you are more than welcome to help.

+Help by opening issues & adding more content.

 Happy Learning